gaepdit/complaint-tracking/docs/Role capabilities.md

   * Edit.
   * Reassign.
   * Edit attachments.
-  * Edit Complaint Actions.
-  * Delete and restore Complaint Actions.
+  * Edit, delete, and restore Complaint Actions.
-  * View deleted Complaint Actions.
 * Approve & close Complaints that have been submitted for review.
 * View reports for all Users within the same Office.